BiaJorgensen/beatriz-portfolio/README.md

 N/A

 ## Usage
 Click on the elements of the navigation bar to jump to its correspondent section; click on the first project to open its GitHub deployed page; Click on "Linkedin Profile" in the "Contact" section to open Beatriz's Linkedin page; Click on "Resume" in the "More Info" section to open a PDF of Beatriz's resume; Click on "GitHub Page" in the "More Info" section to open Beatriz's page.
+Please note, besides the first image in the "Projects" Section, the other images are placeholders for when more projects are deployed.

 ## Credits